Anthony O'Connor (footballer)

-Anthony Dean O'Connor (born 25 October 1992) is an Irish footballer who plays for club Harrogate Town.
+Anthony Dean O'Connor (born 25 October 1992) is an Irish footballer who plays for League of Ireland Premier Division club Galway United.
 He can play as a defender or as a midfielder.
-He previously played in Scotland for Aberdeen and in England for Blackburn Rovers, Torquay United, Plymouth Argyle, Burton Albion, Bradford City and Morecambe, and has played for the Republic of Ireland at U17, U19 and U21 levels.
+He previously played in Scotland for Aberdeen and in England for Blackburn Rovers, Torquay United, Plymouth Argyle, Burton Albion, Bradford City, Morecambe and Harrogate Town, and has played for the Republic of Ireland at U17, U19 and U21 levels.

 Career

 Blackburn Rovers

 Born in Cork, O'Connor joined the academy setup at Blackburn Rovers 2008, having previously played for Kilreen Celtic and Nu Farm.
 In the summer of 2010, O'Connor signed his first professional contract.

 In the summer of 2012, O'Connor signed a one-year contract extension with Blackburn Rovers, and, after a successful loan spell at Burton Albion, Blackburn Rovers manager Steve Kean rewarded O'Connor with a new, improved 2 1/2-year extension, which would keep him at Blackburn until the summer of 2015.
 Ahead of the 2013–14 season, O'Connor was given the number 28 shirt at the club.